 Similarly, do not use the clicker to stop unwanted behavior.
 The click should only be associated with what is wanted, not with what is unwanted.

-If it associated with both wanted and unwanted behavior, the clicker will no longer be effective in reinforcing wanted behavior.
+If the click is associated with both wanted and unwanted behavior, the clicker will no longer be effective in reinforcing wanted behavior.
 It might even lead to reinforcing bad behavior.

 What to do when your pet does an unwanted behavior?

-Instead of punishing the dog after an unwanted behavior such as jumping up on guests, try positively reinforcing good behavior at this time of sitting or staying down.
+Instead of punishing your cat after an unwanted behavior such as jumping onto the kitchen counter, try positively reinforcing good behavior sitting or staying down.

-This will mark the good behavior for the dog and let them know what is wanted, not what is unwanted.
-Your dog will soon adjust their behavior to match what has been marked as good.
+This will mark the good behavior for the cat and let them know what is wanted, not what is unwanted.
+Your cat will soon adjust their behavior to match what has been marked as good.

 The biggest concern in training is that any behavior that is rewarded, whether or not it is the wanted behavior, will increase.
 The owner must only reward what is wanted.
-If the pet is rewarded only halfway through the wanted task, this will positively reinforce stopping at that point in the task.
+If your cat is rewarded only halfway through the wanted task, this will positively reinforce stopping at that point in the task.

 3. Not Starting Due To Not Having A Clicker

 Finally, an actual clicker made for pets is not necessary.
-A retractable pen or a finger snap or a tongue click work just as well.
+A retractable pen, a finger snap, or a tongue click work just as well.

-Also, if your dog or cat is afraid of the sound of a clicker, do use something else or mute the clicker by putting it in your pocket.
+Also, if your cat is afraid of the sound of a clicker, use something else or mute the clicker by putting it in your pocket.
 A scared pet cannot be trained.

-Using these tools, a pet owner should be able to positively reinforce any behavior one wishes, from sitting, to speaking, to walking on two legs.
+Using these tools, a cat owner should be able to positively reinforce any behavior one wishes, from sitting, to meowing, to jumping through hoops.

-Of course, it’s important to not abuse the clicker or overwork your pet.
+Of course, it’s important to not abuse the clicker or overwork your cat.
 Any training takes time and a good attitude.